Dell considering spinning off VMware stake, shares surge

-(Reuters) - Dell Technologies Inc (DELL.N) is considering spinning off its 81% stake in cloud computing software maker VMware (VMW.N), the PC maker said on Wednesday, adding that such a move would not occur before September next year.
+(Reuters) - Dell Technologies Inc (DELL.N) is considering spinning off its 81% stake in cloud computing software maker VMware (VMW.N), the PC maker said on Wednesday, adding that such a move would not occur before September 2021.

 The company said the evaluation was in an early stage and it was looking at options including keeping its current ownership.